Skip to main content

 Home Calling!

 The Maharana Pratap International Airport, Udaipur, was always a busy sight.
 Foreign tourists, local Tourists, Staff, Cars, trolleys, Hotel Crews and Buses.
 A statue of the National Hero Maharana Pratap Singh of Mewar stood mounted on his favourite horse Chetak at the terminal.
-She stepped out, in her casual baggy denim jeans, Blue tee shirt and white sneakers, a pink and black cheetah-printed backpack on her shoulders and a pink trolley in hand.
+She stepped out, in her casual baggy denim jeans, a Blue tee shirt and white sneakers, a pink and black cheetah-printed backpack on her shoulders and a pink trolley in her hand.
 Her long hair was let loose as her shades acted like a hairband over her arched brows.
 She looked around to find a cab. " Bhaiya Suniye... aree Cab kaha milega ?!"
-She asked a man. " Sorry Madamji aj toh taxi strike hai!" " Shit!"
+She asked a man. " Sorry, Madamji, aj toh taxi strike hai!" " Shit!"
 Chewing her gum, she looked around, then dialled " Papa".
 No one picked up the call. " Shit Shit Shit!"She shook her head.
 You should make the right plans, Ajab.
 Ajabdeh Punwar was just like any other normal college student from Delhi.
-But she was not from Delhi. ...
+But she was not from...

 Forever